 The Patten Free Library provides an inviting place for children to develop a love of reading and libraries.
 In order to ensure the safety and well-being of all patrons, the following policy has been adopted by the Board of Trustees:

-The responsibility for the safety and behavior of children visiting the Library rests with the parents/guardians or caregivers, not with Library staff members.
+- The responsibility for the safety and behavior of children visiting the Library rests with the parent/guardian or caregiver, not with Library staff members.
 Caregivers must be 14 years or older.

 - Children 7 and under must be accompanied at all times by a parent/guardian or caregiver while in the Library.
 If a child 7 and under is attending a Library-sponsored program on the premises, the parent/guardian or caregiver is to accompany the child for the entire duration of the program.

 - Children ages 8-9 may be left unsupervised as long as a parent/guardian or caregiver remains in the Library.
 If a child ages 8-9 is attending a Library-sponsored program on the premises, the parent/guardian or caregiver is to remain on the premises for the duration of the program.

-Children 10 and older may use the Library unattended, but must have readily available emergency contact information.
+- Children 10 and older may use the Library unattended, and are encouraged to have readily available emergency contact information.

-Staff will attempt to return a lost or unattended child to the caregiver as promptly as possible.
+- Staff will make every attempt to return a lost or unattended child to the parent/guardian or caregiver as promptly as possible.
 Staff will confirm the identity of the parent/guardian or caregiver by photo ID (unless known to staff) before releasing the child to that person.
-If the parent/guardian cannot be reached, the Bath Police will be called.
-Staff will remain with the child until the parent or the police have arrived.
-The Library Director or designee will contact the child’s parent/guardian to explain the Library’s policy.
+If the parent/guardian or caregiver cannot be identified or reached, the Bath Police will be called for assistance.
+Staff will remain with the child until the parent/guardian or caregiver or the police have arrived.
+As a follow up, the Library Director or designee will contact the child’s caregiver to explain the Library’s policy.